import {

 Custom Threads View

-In this guide we’ll show how to implement custom threads view while utilising core components and hooks.
+This section shows how to build a custom threads view using the core components and hooks.

 Required Components & Hooks